finom/vovk/README.md

 <!--
 TODO
-Common: patch version, renew deps vovk.dev: Review, OG image
+Common: patch version, renew deps in all repos

 Minor
 vovk.dev: improve video, change theme on load (how?)